 By performing small Acts of Happiness in our daily lives--by showing that we can be kind, compassionate and altruistic, we not only help others but also ourselves.
 Studies show that true, lasting happiness comes not from the short-lived "hedonic" high we get from, say, eating a donut while watching Duck Dynasty, but by engaging with and helping other people.

 This year, in more than 25 cities around the country, including San Francisco, New York, Dallas, and Atlanta, Live Happy magazine is celebrating International Day of Happiness by erecting ‘Happiness Walls,’ where people can gather to exchange good will and to express their support—for happiness and for each other.
 Meet up with friends, share smiles and stories, and post your own positive wishes for the planet on the Wall.
-If you can't make it to a real Wall, post your Happy Acts on our virtual wall.
+If you can't make it to a real Wall, create a wall of your own!

 Together, we can make the world a happier place.